honojs/vite-plugins/packages/netlify/README.md

 # @hono/vite-netlify

-`@hono/vite-netlify` is a Vite plugin to build your Hono application for Bun.
+`@hono/vite-netlify` is a Vite plugin to build your Hono application for Netlify.

 ## Usage